MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/troubleshoot-bitlocker.md

    ![Display of events that is produced by using Get-WinEvent and a TPM filter.](./images/psget-winevent-2.png)

 > [!NOTE]
-> If you intend to contact Microsoft Support, it is recommended that you export the logs listed in this section.
+> When contacting Microsoft Support, it is recommended to export the logs listed in this section.

 ## Gather status information from the BitLocker technologies

-Open an elevated Windows PowerShell window, and run each of the following commands.
+Open an elevated Windows PowerShell window, and run each of the following commands:

 |Command |Notes |
 | --- | --- |